• Ideas by Room

 Small porch roofs like these look best when they coordinate with the rest of the home’s exterior.
 Use the same type of roofing material that is used on the home’s roof, or get creative with copper or other metal roofing material.

-4. Flat Porch Roof
+4. Implement Flat Roof Design

 Flat roofs are exactly as they sound: flat and level.
 Commonly found on historic old house porches, a flat roof is cheaper and easier to build than a sloped roof.
 Many people like the way a flat porch roof follows the natural landscape’s horizontal lines.